 Tips for a 2-day Barcelona itinerary

-One of the best things in Barcelona is, that you’re facing less language barriers than for example in Seville, which is another popular destination in Spain.
+One of the best things about Barcelona is that you’re facing fewer language barriers than for example in Seville, which is another popular destination in Spain.
 Barcelona is the home of many remote workers, freelancers, and people relocated for work from all around the world.
 This makes it so much easier for everybody not speaking Spanish or Catalan, to make connections, and also to get around, or get help!

 Find a perfect place to stay

 There are three main areas that are great to stay in, while you’re in Barcelona.
-The Gràcia neighborhood, the Gothic Quarter and along the beaches.
+The Gràcia neighborhood, the Gothic Quarter, and the beaches.
 There are some amazing hotels with rooftop pools, and also great hostels downtown.
-You can find anything from the cutest airbnbs to luxury hotels, such as the W Hotel or the Hotel Arts.
+You can find anything from the cutest Airbnbs to luxury hotels, such as the W Hotel or the Hotel Arts, to cool Barcelona boutique hotels.

 When to visit Barcelona?